Please turn the caption on for the video!

 (“Egyszeri Adományozás” = Single Donation; “Rendszeres Adományozás” = Monthly Donation)

-Our objectives:
+Our objectives

-Our goal is to help the largest possible number of rough sleepers to move into affordable rental housing, and to achieve that affordable housing provision become the institutional, national policy level solution to homelessness.
-We support this through the introduction and promotion of new, cooperation-based social work methods.
-Our main activity is based on an innovative idea: we renovate vacant, run-down municipal apartments with the help of volunteers, as well as the participation of the homeless families who will then be able to move into the apartments.
-Besides, we also intend to set up a housing management agency, to involve privately owned vacant housing into affordable housing provision.
-Furthermore, we also aim to actively support the adoption of the Housing First method in Hungary, and its application within social policy.
-Out entire work is open and transparent, and our related continuous communication campaign aims at raising awareness about homelessness and the housing crisis, and calling attention to the individual and social consequences of housing problems.
+We promote our policy goal by introducing and upscaling humane and efficient good practices, and campaign for their policy level adoption by the public sector.
+We promote new, cooperation-based social work methods.
+Our main activity is based on an innovative idea: we renovate vacant, run-down municipal apartments with the help of volunteers, and with the participation of the homeless families who will then move into the apartments.
+Besides, we have also set up a housing management agency, which mobilises privately owned vacant housing for affordable housing provision.
+We actively support the adoption of the Housing First method in Hungary, and its application within social policy.
+Recently we have been supporting refugees from Ukraine to access safe, affordable housing.
+We have also been piloting a project to help union members (social workers and nursery staff) find affordable rentals near their workplace.
+Our entire work is open and transparent, and our related continuous communication campaign aims at raising awareness about homelessness and the housing crisis, and calling attention to the individual and social consequences of housing problems.

 Volunteers